 The numbers in Loestrin 1.5/30’s name indicate how much of each hormone is contained in each active pill.
 The 30 represents the estrogen level.
 Loestrin is also available in a 20 version, and the Lo Loestrin line goes as low as 10 micrograms.
 Loestrin carries potential risks, just as most other birth control on the market.

-Speak to our team to learn how you can get your first pack for FREE or continue reading the FAQs below to learn more about this drug.See full product details
+Speak to our team to learn how you can get your first pack or continue reading the FAQs below to learn more about this drug.See full product details

 This is a very common misconception.
 Studies have shown that birth control pills don’t make you gain weight.
 Often, water retention or enlarged breast size will give that illusion.
 Eat healthy, stay active, and you should be fine.